 6.9.2.3.1 FRP shells shall be of a design capable of being stress-analysed mathematically or experimentally by resistance strain gauges, or by other methods approved by the competent authority.

 6.9.2.3.2 FRP shells shall be designed and constructed to withstand the test pressure.
-Specific provisions are laid down for certain substances in the applicable portable tank instruction indicated in column 10 of the Dangerous Goods List and described in 4.2.5, or by a portable tank special provision indicated in column 11 of the Dangerous Goods List and described in 4.2.5.3.
+Specific provisions are laid down for certain substances in the applicable portable tank instruction indicated in column 10 of Table A of Chapter 3.2 and described in 4.2.5, or by a portable tank special provision indicated in column 11 of Table A of Chapter 3.2 and described in 4.2.5.3.
 The minimum wall thickness of the FRP shell shall not be less than that specified in 6.9.2.4.

 6.9.2.3.3 At the specified test pressure the maximum tensile relative deformation measured in mm/mm in the shell shall not result in the formation of microcracks, and therefore not be greater than the first measured point of elongation based fracture or damage of the resin, measured during tensile tests prescribed under 6.9.2.7.1.2 (c).